-Subject: Service Animals Number: 01-215 Issued by: President and Chief Executive Officer Page: Original Issue: Revised: 4 of 7 2019.12 2022.02
+Issued by: President and Chief Executive Officer Page: 4 of 7 Original Issue: 2019.12

+Revised: 2022.02

 2. Responsibilities

 2.1 Owner

 - 2.1.1 The service animal's owner is responsible for its control and stewardship i.e. the animal's behaviour, care, supervision and wellbeing. - 2.1.2 The owner is responsible for making available training school and up to date immunization records if requested. - 2.1.3 The service animal should be clearly identified/recognizable (e.g. identification card, harness or jacket with markings of the training school).
 If in doubt, consult with risk management.
 In the absence of identification of certification a medical authorization is required.
 Inform staff about the role of the service animal and how to interact appropriately with the patient and the animal. - 2.1.4 Notify other patients of the service animal's presence and address any concerns (e.g. allergies);